 You might think all you have to do to keep squirrels out of feeders is to put them on a pole.
 But that is only a third of the pole formula.
-Yes, put it on a sturdy pole, but you also need a barrel squirrel baffle positioned correctly on the pole underneath the feeder.
+Yes, put your feeder on a sturdy pole, but you also need a barrel squirrel baffle positioned correctly on the pole underneath the feeder.
 And you need to position the pole itself outside squirrel jumping distance.

 My Right Way to Baffle Feeders on a Pole post will help you set up your pole mounted feeders correctly.

 Should I Grease the Bird Feeder Pole or Hook?

-Some people try greasing the pole and/or hanging hook to make it harder for squirrels to climb the pole.
-I’d advise not doing this for two reasons.
+While some people grease the pole and/or hanging hook to make it harder for squirrels to climb, I’d advise not doing this for two reasons.
 The most important is that if whatever substance you use to grease the pole or hook gets onto a bird’s feathers, it can be dangerous for the bird.
 It can make it potentially difficult for them to fly and/or regulate temperature.
 It might also make them sick as they try to clean it off their feathers.
 The second reason is that you would probably need to keep reapplying the greasy substance.
 It’s not worth it.
 To keep squirrels off your Shepherds Hook or other pole, get a decent baffle for the pole instead.

 Will Squirrels Eat Safflower Seed?